neilberget/docker-picker/README.md

     dtail

-Runs `docker tail -f <ID>` to follow the logs of the selected container.
+Runs `docker logs -f <ID>` to follow the logs of the selected container.

+dlogs
+---

+    dlogs

+Runs `docker logs <ID>` to print all the logs from a container.

 dattach
 ---